davekilian/davekilian.github.com/_posts/2016-06-21-design-fundamentals.markdown

 $p = .99$ (roughly)

-So, you want to add infrastructure; are you 99% sure you're gonna need it?
+So, you want to add infrastructure to make future changes easier; are you 99% sure you're gonna need it?

-Another facet to consider: the 10X slowdown from speculating wrong is a way bigger hit than the 10X speedup from speculating right.
-Using the numbers above,

-* If making the change would take 1 hour had you not speculated,
-* Then the change would take 6 minutes if you had speculated (you saved 54 minutes)
-* And the change would take 10 hours if you had speculated wrong (you lost 9 hours!)

-In light of this, experienced developers often keep it simple by default and leave adding complexity to the future.
-This means future changes aren't free, but they usually don't require expensive reworks either.
+Things only get worse from there.
+Say you get into the habit of speculating on future changes to your codebase.
 Over the long run, how often do you have to speculate correctly to break even with never speculating at all?

-$1x = (\frac{1}{10}x)p + (10x)(1 - p)$

 $1 = (\frac{1}{10})p + (10)(1 - p)$